ryanhryu/cse15l-lab-reports/lab-report-3.md

 ```

 ### `-ls` option
-- `find <path to directory> -name "<file/directory name> -ls` gives a detailed information of the item of given type in the directory.
+- `find <path to directory> -name "<file/directory name>" -ls` gives a detailed information of the item of given type in the directory.
 ```
 ryanryu@Air-Ryan technical % find . -name "ffm.txt" -ls